Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hello Vicci,

-They cannot lower your life expectancy; the calculator uses just one set of factors for the age of the borrower and no other factors (aside from the actual monetary amounts).
+They cannot lower your life expectancy; the calculator uses only one set of factors for the borrower's age and no other factors (aside from the actual monetary amounts).
 Otherwise, if HUD allowed the scales to move based on the borrower, they could require lower benefits for borrowers when considering factors such as female vs male, married vs single, areas of the country, and other factors when those borrowers tend to live longer.

 BUT, if you were not seriously delinquent, you have always paid these payments on time in the past and the single delinquency truly correlates directly to times of medical issues such as you have outlined and you can support that with verification of past payments on time and documentation that the medical issues were truly the cause of the recent issues and they were beyond your control, there is a possibility that you might be able to get the LESA waived.